Notable Kings of the Western Zhou Dynasty

 They went very well and had conquered many places in the beginning; but later, the king and many of his soldiers suddenly perished in a river.

 The Zhou Empire lost its king, as well as the main force.

-A brave general risked his life to take the king's body out of the river and carried back to the capital; he was given a noble title by the new king later.
+A brave general risked his life to take the king's body out of the river and carried it back to the capital; he was given a noble title by the new king later.

 Unearthed Set of Weapons of the Zhou Dynasty — Shanxi Museum (Photo by Dongmaiying)

-The reason why so many brave and experienced soldiers and king drown together was not noted on historical documents.
+The reason why so many brave and experienced soldiers and the king drowned together was not noted in historical documents.

-With that many military achievements of King Zhao of Zhou and his powerful army, they wouldn’t be beaten such quickly and utterly.
+With the many military achievements of King Zhao of Zhou and his powerful army, they wouldn’t be beaten such quickly and utterly.

 Some people said that they all died because the bridge broke down, some believed that those boats they used were of bad quality, while others thought they came into a big earthquake or large groups of crocodiles.

 After this tragedy, the king's crown prince, his first son Ji Man ascended the throne.